dabrahams/www.boostcon.com/content/pages/about/faq.rst

 Why Aspen?
-  It's an understandable question: when some people think of Aspen, the see a glitzy skiing and shopping playground for the rich.
+  It's an understandable question: when some people think of Aspen, they see a glitzy skiing and shopping playground for the rich.
   But this town has another side that's in many ways stronger and more fundamental: a tradition of fostering intellectual and artistic collaboration.
 Every year the `Aspen Institute`_, `Music